 Children imitate adult behavior.
 In your daily interactions, model saying "thank you" to store clerks, teachers, librarians and family members.
 Encourage your child to follow suit.
 When you write a thank you note to someone they know, let them add a picture or dictate a few words.
 As they get older, encourage them to write their own thank you cards or make thank you gifts for people who have touched their lives, such as teachers, coaches or community helpers.

-Dressing up and having a tea party can be a fun way to practice good manners.Do This Activity
+Dressing up and hosting a pretend dinner party can be a fun way to practice good manners.Do This Activity

 Share "Three Good Things" Each Day